pchinjr/data-gone-60/README.md

      - Triggered by SQS in batches (configurable size/window).
      - Posts the batch of JSON messages in one HTTP `POST` to your Val Town endpoint
        (set via `EXTERNAL_ENDPOINT_URL` in the SAM template).
-     - The external service (e.g. SQLite on Val Town) ingests these records into its own table.
+     - The external service (SQLite on Val Town) ingests these records into its own table.
+   - **Val Town Integration:** `valTownWebhook.ts`
+     - Provides a serverless SQLite database endpoint that receives and stores the processed sensor data.
+     - Creates a dynamic table based on the webhook filename.
+     - Handles data validation and provides detailed response with insertion statistics.

 ## Prerequisites